artmg/home-assistant-docker/about/installing-docker.md

 ## Options

-For Ubuntu we install Docker CE (Community Edition)
+For Ubuntu we install Docker Engine under a Personal (free) edition

 * The recommended approach is
 	- to set up Docker’s own repositories and install from them.